- Community Associations and Groups

 We're committed to building vibrant and sustainable communities.
 As part of this, we regularly carry out and commission research to better understand how we can meet the current and future needs of our people.Quality of Life survey Community Facilities research

 Quality of Life survey

 To get a picture of life in our district, we hold annual Quality of Life surveys with help from independent research company, Versus Research.
 This anonymous survey has been in place since 2018.

 The answers provided in this survey gives not only QLDC, but social services organisations, with the data and insight to ensure the big issues are being addressed.

-This year's survey has been streamlined and focuses on how residents felt about issues such as employment, housing, health services, the environment, transport, growth, and the effects of COVID-19.
+This year's survey has been streamlined and focuses on how residents felt about issues such as housing, employment, health, the environment, transport and more.

 The survey will take around 15 minutes and is open to anyone who lives in the district and is aged 18 and over.
 All responses are anonymous and no individuals will be identifiable by any information provided.